 Renaissance Roots

 During the Renaissance, artists began to experiment with light and shadow in unprecedented ways.
 This period marked the birth of chiaroscuro as we know it today.
-Artists like Leonardo da Vinci and Michelangelo Merisi da Caravaggio were at the forefront of this revolution, using light and shadow not just to create volume and depth, but to infuse their works with dramatic intensity and emotional resonance.
+Artists like Leonardo da Vinci and Tintoretto explored its potential not only to create volume and depth but also to enhance the emotional and narrative power of their works.

 Baroque Brilliance